-Withdrawal from Class Removal from class on a permanent basis with a grade of failing (WF) and placed into a study hall.
-The course cannot be made up during Summer School.
+Removal from class on a permanent basis with a grade of failing (WF) and placed into a study hall.
+The course cannot be made up during Summer School. ı a study hall.
+The course carrier be made up during outliner ochool.